-- 1. School or facility receives notification of 1 confirmed case (student or employee). - 2.
+- 1. School or facility receives notification of one confirmed case (student or employee). - 2.
 Required: The CTF requests that the case follow Home Isolation Instructions for COVID-19. - 3.
-Required: The CTF informs the case that the LADPH will contact the case to collect additional information and issue a Health Officer Order for self-isolation. - 4.
-Required: The CTF works with the case to determine contacts that were exposed to the case at school while infectious.
+Required: The CFT provides a copy of the Public Health Emergency Isolation Order to the case. - 4.
+Required: The CTF informs the case that the LADPH will contact the case to collect additional information and issue a Health Officer Order for self-isolation. - 5.
+Required: The CTF works with the case to determine contacts that were exposed (see exclusion note) to the case at school while infectious (Close Contact).
 The CTF provides information to the LDPH. - a.
-LDPH must notify the Department of Public Health of all confirmed cases of COVID-19 disease among employees and children who had been at the school at any point within 14 days prior to becoming ill and persons at the school who were exposed. - 5.
-Required: The CTF notifies contacts of case exposure, requests contacts to follow instructions for self-quarantine and test for COVID-19. - 6.
-Required: The CTF provides the LDPH with names and contact information for case and identified school contacts.
-The LPDH completes the Contact Line List and sends it to the LADPH at ACDC-Education@ph.lacounty.gov. - 7.
+LDPH must notify the Department of Public Health of all confirmed cases of COVID-19 disease among employees and children who had been at the school at any point within 14 days prior to becoming ill and persons at the school who were exposed (Close Contacts). - 6.
+Required: The CTF notifies Close Contacts of case exposure, requests contacts to follow instructions for self-quarantine and test for COVID-19. - 7.
+Required: The CTF provides the LDPH with names and contact information for case and identified school Close Contacts.
+The LPDH completes the Contact Line List and sends it

+- to the LADPH at ACDC-Education@ph.lacounty.gov. - 8.
 Recommended: The CTF can send general notification to inform the wider school community (recipients determined by school) of the exposure and precautions taken to prevent spread.

-Two Confirmed Cases at a School or Department
+Two Confirmed Cases at a School or Department within a 14-day Period

-- 1. Required: Follow steps for 1 confirmed case. - Recommended: If cases occurred within 14 days of each other, the CTF determines whether epidemiological (epi) links exist (cases present in the same setting during the same time period while infectious).
-A COVID-19 Exposure Investigation Worksheet for the Education Sector tool is available to help assess for epi links. - \Epi links do not exist: continue with routine exposure monitoring. - \Epi links exist: The CTF reinforces messages to students and employees on precautions taken to prevent spread; implement site-specific interventions, as needed, to reduce transmission.
+- 1. Required: Follow steps for one confirmed case. - 2.
+Recommended: If cases occurred within 14 days of each other, the CTF determines whether epidemiological (epi) links exist (cases present in the same setting during the same time period while infectious).
+A COVID-19 Exposure Investigation Worksheet for the Education Sector tool is available to help assess for epi links. - Epi links do not exist: continue with routine exposure monitoring. - Epi links exist: The CTF reinforces messages to students and employees on precautions taken to prevent spread; implement site-specific interventions, as needed, to reduce transmission.

-Three or More Confirmed Cases at a School or Department
+Three or More Confirmed Cases at a School or Department within in a 14-Day Period

-- Required: If a cluster of 3 or more cases occurred within 14 days of each other, the LDPH immediately notifies ACDC Education Sector Team at ACDC-Education@ph.lacounty.gov. - Recommended: Prior to notifying ACDC Education Sector Team of cluster, the CTF assesses whether epi links exist for ≥ 3 cases.
-If epi links do not exist, continue with routine monitoring. - 3.
-Required: ACDC Education Sector Team requests that the COVID-19 Case and Contact Line List for the Educational Sector be completed by school to determine if outbreak criteria have been met.
-ACDC will contact school within 1 business day to advise on next steps. - \Outbreak criteria not met: the CTF continues with routine exposure monitoring. \Outbreak criteria met: The LADPH Outbreak Management Branch (OMB) activated. - 4.
+- Required: If a cluster of three or more cases occurred within 14 days of each other, the LDPH immediately notifies ACDC Education Sector Team at ACDC-Education@ph.lacounty.gov. - 2.
+Recommended: Prior to notifying ACDC Education Sector Team of cluster, the CTF assesses whether epi links exist for ≥ 3 cases.
+If epi links do not exist, continue with routine monitoring. - Required: ACDC Education Sector Team requests that the COVID-19 Case and Contact Line List for the Educational Sector be completed by school to determine if outbreak criteria have been met.
+ACDC will contact school within one business day to advise on next steps. - Outbreak criteria not met: the CTF continues with routine exposure monitoring.
+Outbreak criteria met: The LADPH Outbreak Management Branch (OMB) activated. - 4.
 Required: During the outbreak investigation, the CTF provides updates to the OMB investigator until the outbreak is resolved (at least 14 days since the last confirmed case).